liborty/indxvec/README.md

 * `here!()` is a macro giving the filename, line number and function name of the place from where it was invoked.
 It can be interpolated into any error/tracing messages and reports.

 ## Release Notes (Latest First)

+**Version 1.8.1** Added function `qsortf64()` which finally sorts safely f64s.
+Including NaNs!
+It was not even that difficult.
+Will eventually be extended to all sorts.

 **Version 1.8.0** Changed trait of closure arguments from `&mut FnMut(&T)` to `Fn(T)`, which is adequate and simpler.